-We will monitor the websites visited by learners, staff, volunteers and visitors (where relevant) to ensure they comply with the above using device monitoring and management software provided by Senso.
+We will monitor the websites visited by learners , staff, volunteers and visitors (where relevant) to ensure they comply with the above using device monitoring and management software provided by Senso.

-More information is set out in the acceptable use agreements in appendices 1 to 3.
+More information is set out in the acceptable use agreements in Appendices I to III.

-8. learners using mobile devices in provision
+8. Learners using mobile devices in the provision

-Learners must hand their mobile phones to staff before entering the provision and these are then safely secured for the duration of the school day.
+Learners must hand their mobile phones to staff before entering the provision and these are then safely secured for the duration of the day.
 Phones are then handed back to learners as they leave the premises.

-9. Staff using work devices outside provision
+9. Staff using work devices outside the provision